tarwn/lessthandot-hugo/blogs/content/posts/2012-08-28-lob-logical-reads-twice-the.md

 type: post
 date: 2012-08-28T13:16:00+00:00
 ID: 1690
-excerpt: 'This is a follow-up article to, “Index Seek on LOB Columns”.
+excerpt: 'This is a follow-up article to, "Index Seek on LOB Columns".
 While working on the demonstration for the computed column method to achieve index seeks on a LOB data type, I noticed the lob logical reads were exactly twice the row count in the table that&hellip;'
 url: /index.php/datamgmt/dbadmin/lob-logical-reads-twice-the/
 views:
   - 42724